kswope/book-learnin/README.md

 17. If you're stubbing methods that do not belong to your program, think about whether the code would be better if restructured to wrap the external behavior.

+18. A stubbed method that returns a stub is usually okay.
+A stubbed method that returns a stub that itself contains a stub probably means your code is too dependent on the internals of other objects.

+19. Don't mock what you don't own.
+(Not convinced by this one at all)
 -------